About Pinoy Henyo

 Here's a clip from that movie.

-How To Play Pinoy Henyo?
+How To Play Pinoy Henyo

-Eat Bulaga Version
+Eat Bulaga!
+Original Version

 2. Players are seated facing each other.
 Hands are tied because no hand gesture is allowed, and no looking around.

 3. The word that the player should guess is flashed on a digital board, which is above the head of the other player.
-The words are predetermined and prepared by the organizers of Eat Bulaga.
+The words are predetermined and prepared by the organizers of Eat Bulaga!

 4. The word should be under any of these categories: people, places, animals, food, things.
-The word may be a single or compound word; but not a phrase.
+The word may be a single or a compound word; but not a phrase.
 It may be in Filipino or English.

 5. In two minutes, the guesser must be able to guess the correct and exact word or words.

 6. To guess the word, the guesser asks his fellow player questions that can give clues to the word.
 The question should only be answerable by yes or no or may be.
+In Filipino, that is oo, hindi, puede.

 7. Consequently, the other player (responder) can only answer yes or no or may be.
 If he or she answers other than yes, no, or may be, the team is given a 3-second deduction from its allotted time.